 Tango and Gender Equality

-Some people think that traditional tango danced in close embrace is politically incorrect, and that the open-embrace tango of Europe and North America is a distilled and sanitized version of tango that meets modern requirements.
-A book I read recently expressed the following opinion:
+Some believe that traditional tango, danced in close embrace, is politically incorrect, while the open-embrace style popular in Europe and North America is a distilled, sanitized version adapted to modern sensibilities.
+A book I recently read expressed this opinion:

 “In Europe, the idea seems to be that harmony in dance is arrived at by mutual consent and that men and women are equal partners.
 I get the distinct impression, however, that even today, in Buenos Aires, the idea is that the man is in complete control; every action has its lead and the progress of the dance is a series of well-established consequences… A recent article from a tango website in Argentina touched on the relationship between the man and the woman.
 It used the phrase ‘The woman’s attitude of surrender’… I am not at all sure this notion would find much acceptability with the women I dance with.
 I can see how it might be interesting to look at the undoubtedly macho flavor in the history of tango and perhaps derive some ideas from it for our dance-play today.
 I am less happy to accept this idea as the essential feeling of tango in the modern world.
 I am more attracted to the idea that tango evolved out of a lucky fusion of multiple cultures, mostly European in origin.
 It seems that it received a transfusion of refinement in Paris in the 1920s, and it looks to me as if it is benefiting today from another shot in the arm all over Europe.
 Tango is growing apace here and is being distilled to meet the requirements of today’s relationships.
 I believe it may be losing its narrow, even parochial feel and is becoming truly international in the hands of a new and more cohesive European people.
 We are not frustrated, homesick, stressed Europeans seeking love miles from home with too few women to share.
 We are a new breed in a new world.
 Though the passions we bring as individuals to the dance will be the same basic feelings all men and women have shared since the beginning of time, the intensity must be different, and the balance between the sexes has altered most of all.
 It may also be the case that our societies in Europe are evolving at a different pace from that of Latin America, though not, I suspect, in a different direction.
 In Europe today, women have immense power, status, and influence, and they express their needs very clearly.
 The modern European woman is unlikely to respond too positively to macho posturing… It seems women like their men to be positive, but they also want finesse and thoughtfulness.
 Women hate to be bullied.
 They prefer to be invited and to feel that they are in full control to accept, or decline, as they feel.
 Accepting an invitation is not ‘surrender'...
 When you think about tango being danced way back at the beginning of the 20th century by earthy men in bordellos, hungry for a woman’s touch, closeness between a man and a woman was the business they were in.
 It was in the ‘sanitizing’ of tango for the more genteel public and the wider world audience that the open embrace evolved.”

 The author's superiority regarding things he apparently has little understanding of is absurd.
-Traditional tango is not bullying, nor is open-embrace tango entirely genteel.
-To suggest that people who dance in close embrace are somehow dirty and less civilized than those who dance in open embrace is ridiculous and hypocritical (see Artistic Sublimation and Vulgarism in Tango).
+Traditional tango is not bullying, nor is open-embrace tango all that genteel.
+To suggest that people who dance in close embrace are somehow “dirty” and less civilized than those who dance in open embrace is both preposterous and hypocritical (see Artistic Sublimation and Vulgarism in Tango).

 October 8, 2012